albertocevallos/meta-governance/README.md

 # Meta Governance

-Simple, minimal implementation of quadratic voting with token weighting.
+Simple, minimal implementation of weighted quadratic voting.
+To be used with [Snapshot](https://snapshot.org/)

 ## Installation and Setup